yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 showAsideToc: true
 ---

-_Point-in-time recovery_ (or PITR) in YugabyteDB is designed to provide an ability to recover from a user or software error, while minimizing RPO, RTO and overall impact of the cluster.
+_Point-in-time recovery_ (or PITR) in YugabyteDB is designed to provide an ability to recover from a user or software error, while minimizing recovery point objective (RPO), recovery time objective (RTO), and overall impact to the cluster.

-PITR is particularly useful in case of:
+PITR is particularly applicable in case of:

-* DDL errors, like an accidental table removal.
+* DDL errors, such as an accidental table removal.
-* DML errors, like when an incorrect update statement is executed against one of the tables.
+* DML errors, such as when an incorrect update statement is executed against one of the tables.

 In such scenarios, you would typically know the time when the data was corrupted, and would want to restore to the closest possible uncorrupted state.
 With PITR, you can achieve that by providing a timestamp to restore to.
-You can specify the time with the precision of up to 1 microsecond - something that is not possible with the regular snapshots which are typically taken hourly or daily.
+You can specify the time with the precision of up to 1 microsecond, far more precision than is possible with the regular snapshots which are typically taken hourly or daily.

-## How does PITR work?
+## How PITR works

 PITR in YugabyteDB is based on a combination of the flashback capability and periodic [distributed snapshots](../snapshot-ysql).

 Flashback is a feature that allows to rewind the data back in time.
 At any moment, YugabyteDB stores not only the latest state of the data, but also the recent history of changes.
-With flashback, you can rollback to any point in time within the history retention period.
+With flashback, you can rollback to any point in time in the history retention period.
 The history is also preserved when a snapshot is taken, which means that by creating snapshots periodically, you effectively increase the flashback retention.

 For example, if your overall retention target for PITR is 3 days, you can use the following configuration:

-1. History retention interval is 24 hours.
+* History retention interval is 24 hours.
-1. Snapshots are taken daily.
+* Snapshots are taken daily.
-1. Each snapshot is kept for 3 days.
+* Each snapshot is kept for 3 days.

-{{< note title="Note on the history retention interval flag" >}}
+{{< note title="History retention interval flag" >}}

 By default, the history retention period is controlled by the [history retention interval flag](../../../reference/configuration/yb-tserver/#timestamp-history-retention-interval-sec).
 This flag is applied cluster-wide, to every YSQL database and YCQL keyspace.

 However, when [PITR is enabled](#creating-a-schedule) for a database or a keyspace, YugabyteDB adjusts the history retention for that database/keyspace based on the interval between the snapshots.
-You're *not* required to manually set the cluster-wide flag in order to use PITR.
+You're _not_ required to manually set the cluster-wide flag in order to use PITR.

 {{< /note >}}

-{{< note title="Note on space consumption" >}}
+{{< note title="Space consumption" >}}

 There are no technical limitations on the retention target.
 However, it's important to keep in mind that by increasing the number of snapshots stored, you also increase the amount of space required for the database.
 The actual overhead depends on the workload, so we recommend to estimate it by running tests based on your applications.

 {{< /note >}}

 The configuration above ensures that at any moment there is a continuous change history maintained for the last 3 days.
-When you trigger a restore, YugabyteDB will pick the closest snapshot to the timestamp you provide, and then use flashback within that snapshot.
+When you trigger a restore, YugabyteDB will pick the closest snapshot to the timestamp you provide, and then use flashback in that snapshot.

-Let's say the snapshots are taken daily at 11:00PM, current time is 5:00PM on April 14th, and you want to restore to 3:00PM on April 12th.
-In this case, YugabyteDB will:
+Let's say the snapshots are taken daily at 11:00 PM, current time is 5:00 PM on April 14th, and you want to restore to 3:00 PM on April 12th.
+In this case, YugabyteDB:

-1. Locate the snapshot taken on April 12th (which is the closest snapshot taken *after* the restore time), and restore that snapshot.
+1. Locates the snapshot taken on April 12th (which is the closest snapshot taken _after_ the restore time), and restores that snapshot.
-1. Flashback 8 hours to restore to the state at 3:00PM (as opposed to 11:00PM which is when the snapshot was taken).
+1. Flashes back 8 hours to restore to the state at 3:00 PM (as opposed to 11:00 PM, which is when the snapshot was taken).

 ![Point-In-Time Recovery](/images/manage/backup-restore/pitr.png)

 ## Enable and disable PITR

 YugabyteDB exposes the PITR functionality through a set of [snapshot schedule](../../../admin/yb-admin/#backup-and-snapshot-commands) CLI commands.
-A schedule is an entity that automatically manages periodic snapshots for a YSQL database or a YCQL keyspace, and enables PITR for the same database/keyspace.
+A schedule is an entity that automatically manages periodic snapshots for a YSQL database or a YCQL keyspace, and enables PITR for the same database or keyspace.

-{{< note >}}
+{{< note title="Note" >}}

 Creating a snapshot schedule for a database or a keyspace effectively enables PITR for that database/keyspace.
 You can't recover to point in time unless you create a schedule.